vadim-pos/react-calendar/README.md

-# Boilerplate for React + Redux development
+# React calendar

+> Calendar widget with possibility of choice the first day of the week

 ### Setup
 ```